Adding Beans to The Diabetic Diet

 The Significance of Resistant Starches

 Question on health care and healing: I just read something about beans being good for diabetics but aren't they starches?
-I thought starches were not good.
+I thought starches were not good for diabetics.

-Healer's response: Well, apparently, it depends on what type of starch you eat, as to whether it's a good addition to the diabetic diet or not.
+Healing Facilitation Response: Well, apparently, it depends on what type of starch you eat, as to whether it's a good addition to the diabetic diet or not.
 White flour products like pastas, breads, cookies and other items made with white, or refined flour, are definitely not recommended because they do raise blood sugar levels.
-However, there are other strarchy foods that have different properties.
+However, there are other starchy foods that have different properties that are beneficial for diabetics, and these types of foods are called resistant starches.

 Scientists classify a starch as resistant if it resists digestion in the small intestine and ends up in the large intestine as more of a fiber.
 The reason this may be very beneficial for diabetics is that these resistant starches lowers glycemic response and helps reduce the insulin spikes that often follow the ingestion of simple carbs and sugars.